MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 > [!TIP]
 > You do not have to get acquainted with GitHub if you just want to get the Microsoft content in HTML format to deploy to a website, for example.
 You do not even have to get a GitHub account, as shown in the [Getting by without GitHub](#get-the-content-without-a-github-account) section.
 However, in many scenarios, you might want to join us in GitHub for closer collaboration and easy of extensibility.
 Choose the process that works better for you.

-If you fork one of our repos, with or without use of the [Custom Help Toolkit](custom-help-toolkit.md), you can choose to update your fork with updates from the Microsoft repo on a monthly basis or less frequently.
+If you fork one of our repos, with or without use of the [Custom Help Toolkit](custom-help-toolkit.md), you can choose to update your fork with updates from the Microsoft repo on a monthly basis, more frequently, or less frequently.
 Choose the schedule that works for you.

 For guidance about what the Microsoft-provided content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)] is all about, see [User Assistance Model](../user-assistance.md).